 Cowes, Isle of Wight

 The little sailing town of Cowes became the world’s first yachting centre in 1815 and is justly famous as the birthplace of world yacht racing.
-Its position on the Solent is unrivalled.
-The vibrant and exciting high street has plenty to explore with shops and restaurants as well as sailing and cultural events throughout the year.
+Its position on the Solent is unrivalled with beautiful views stretching over the sea and surrounding areas.

 The Solent is a broad stretch of sheltered water between the Isle of Wight and England’s mainland.
 The Solent is a major shipping passage for freight, passenger and military vessels.
 It’s also a recreational hub for water sports, particularly yachting.
 The complicated tidal regime offers challenging navigation and pilotage exercises to all who sail here.